savager/pnpm-monorepo-boilerplate/README.md

 ### Motivation

-This is my personal monorepo setup.
-Base taken from turborepo but without turborepo.
-Many others used yarn, lerna, or nx but I strongly prefer pnpm.
-I tried NX and got frustrated with the level of domain specific knowledge, inconsistencies, amount of boilerplate, and bugs.
+This is my personal monorepo setup with build caching.

-This works while being more minimal, and provides fast builds, linting and sane standards.
-Scaffolding should be well documented, simple and transparent.
+This works while being minimal, and provides fast builds, linting and sane standards.

 ### Repo features